jawah/niquests/docs/user/authentication.rst

 Authentication
 ==============

-This document discusses using various kinds of authentication with Requests.
+This document discusses using various kinds of authentication with Niquests.

 Many web services require authentication, and there are many different types.
-Below, we outline various forms of authentication available in Requests, from the simple to the complex.
+Below, we outline various forms of authentication available in Niquests, from the simple to the complex.